Toddlers: what you need to know

 Face-to-face, eye-level communication can help your toddler feel that you’re talking with her, not at her.
 Try getting down to your toddler’s level by kneeling or squatting when you’re talking to her.

 When your child is getting angry or frustrated, try distraction or redirecting your child into another activity.
 For example, if your child is fighting with someone over a Bob the Builder toy, start talking about Thomas the Tank Engine.

 When your child has a tantrum, this behaviour is partly about seeing what sort of responses he can get.
 Your response can have a powerful influence on your child’s behaviour and ability to control emotions.
 Staying calm and not giving in to tantrums shows your child how to deal with frustration.

 Our Toddlers Behaviour Toolkit has positive ways to deal with your toddler’s frustration, emotions and behaviour.

 Supporting your toddler’s need for independence

-- Allow your child to make simple choices, such as a banana or an apple for a snack, red or yellow shoes, or a book to read.
-Toddlers love making decisions.
-Giving choices is an excellent way to help build confidence in your child.
+- Let your child make simple choices from limited options – for example, choosing between a banana or an apple for a snack, deciding on red or yellow shoes, or picking a book to read.

-- Let your child make mistakes – that’s how your child learns.
-Also, allow your child to experiment with things, such as moving around playground equipment in different ways.
-As long as children are safe, these experiences encourage curiosity and confidence.
+- Let your child make ‘safe’ mistakes – that’s how your child learns.
+Also, let your child experiment with things like how to move around on playground equipment.

 Encouraging thinking, problem-solving and other skills